InjectionMap/InjectionMap/README.md

 InjectionMap is a very small and extremely lightweight IoC/DI container for .NET.
 InjectionMap allows loose coupling betweeen a client's dependencies and its own behaviour.
 InjectionMap promotes reusability, testability and maintainability of any part of an application.

+- InjectionMap is a very lightweith IoC Framework that leaves no traces in the client code
 - InjectionMap uses type mapping to reference the key/reference and the implementation.
-- Instances are resolved using reflection or can be provided through a callback whitch allows you to create the instance in your own code.
+- Instances are resolved using reflection or can be provided through a callback whitch allows the creation of instances in your own code.
 - It suports a fluent syntax to help keep the code simple, small and clean.
-- The desired Constructors can be marked with attributes or will be selected according to the passed arguments.
 - Parameters for constructors can be injected or passed at the time of mapping as objects or as delegate expressions.
 - InjectionMap is very simple and straightforward.
+- Allows mapping to a custom MappinContainer to prevent the ServiceLocator Anti-Pattern

 InjectionMap supports .Net 4.5, Silverlight 5, Windows Phone 8 or higher and Windows Store apps for Windows 8 or higher.